pad01g/verifiable-moderation/README.md

 docker compose up
 ```

 Then, open another terminal and run following command.
+Under the hood, it fetches filter from filter server and verify its integrity by requesting `verimod` server.

 ```
 # second terminal
 docker compose exec -it noscl-reader python3 /root/src/run.py
 ```

-Then, open third terminal and run following command.
-Under the hood, it fetches filter from filter server and verify its integrity by requesting `verimod` server.
+Then, open third terminal and run following command. `noscl-writer` just pipes anything into nostr stream.

 ```
 # third terminal